antierisalu/graphql/README.md

 # graphql

-Objectives
-The objective of this project is to learn the GraphQL query language, by creating your own profile page.

-You'll use the GraphQL endpoint which is provided by the platform (https://((DOMAIN))/api/graphql-engine/v1/graphql).
-You'll be able to query your own data to populate your profile page.

 So that you can access your data, you'll need to create a login page.

 Your profile must display three pieces of information which you may choose.
 For example: